 Obtaining the Chapter 13 Hardship Discharge

-- The debtor’s failure to complete plan payments is due to circumstances beyond the debtor’s control through no fault of the debtor;
+- The debtor’s failure to complete plan payments is due to circumstances beyond the debtor’s control through no fault of the debtor.

 - Modification of the plan is not possible.

-Qualifying for a Chapter 13 Hardship Discharge two good examples.
+Qualifying for a Chapter 13 Hardship Discharge

 Early and Hardship discharges allow a debtor a huge benefit over converting to a Chapter 7.
-To get a hardship discharge, a debtor has to supply proof they qualify for a Chapter 13 hardship discharge under 11 U.S.C. § 1328(b).
+To get a hardship discharge, a debtor must supply proof they qualify for a Chapter 13 hardship discharge under 11 U.S.C. § 1328(b).
 Injury or illness is often the reason for a hardship discharge.
-If you want a long version of what needs to go into the motion to approve a hardship discharge look at the Bandilli case.
+If you want a longer version of what needs to go into the motion to approve a hardship discharge look at the Bandilli case.
 In re Bandilli, 231 BR 836, (BAP 1st Circuit 1999).

 - Whether the intervening event or events are expected to continue in the reasonably foreseeable future.